WiseLibs/better-sqlite3/docs/threads.md

 For most applications, `better-sqlite3` is fast enough to use in the main thread without blocking for a noticeable amount of time.
 However, if you need to perform very slow queries, you have the option of using [worker threads](https://nodejs.org/api/worker_threads.html) to keep things running smoothly.
 Below is an example of using a thread pool to perform queries in the background.

+NOTE: The example below is nice for simple use cases, but if you're going to do anything much more complex, then you may want to look into a proper worker library like [piscina](https://github.com/piscinajs/piscina).

 ### worker.js

 The worker logic is very simple in our case.
 It accepts messages from the master thread, executes each message's SQL (with any given parameters), and sends back the query results.